 Tag archive for: historic building

-On January 30, 2022, France 3's Ô la belle vie featured Montpellier's Faculty of Medicine in a special program.
-Available to watch again, you can discover the history of this prestigious educational institution, which dates back 800 years, and find out the latest news.
+On January 30, 2022, the France 3 program *Ô la belle vie* featured the Montpellier Faculty of Medicine in a special episode.
+Available on demand, you can learn about the history of this renowned center of learning, which has been in existence for 800 years, and its latest developments.

-Follow Professor Gérald Chanques and Sophie Jovillard as they discover the treasures of our Faculty!
+Join Professor Gérald Chanques and Sophie Jovillard as they take you on a tour of our Faculty’s treasures!

-As part of the program Ô la Belle Vie, join Professor Gérald Chanques on a journey to discover the inner workings of the world's oldest medical school still in operation.
-Rabelais, Rondelet, and the faculty's iconic locations will hold no more secrets for you.
-Combining art and technological advances, the program will focus on robotics and the work of ceramicist Isabelle Doblas Coutaud, who depicts anatomy through her art.
-It will also be an opportunity to take a short trip to the Jardin des Plantes with Cédric Matet, creator of the exhibition "L'Humain dans son Jardin" (Humans in their Garden).
+As part of the program *Ô la Belle Vie*, join Professor Gérald Chanques as he takes you on a journey to explore the inner workings of the world’s oldest medical school still in operation.
+Rabelais, Rondelet, and the school’s iconic landmarks will hold no more secrets for you.
+Combining art and technological innovation, the program will explore topics such as robotics and the work of ceramicist Isabelle Doblas Coutaud, who depicts anatomy through her art.
+Plus, you’ll get to take a quick trip to the Jardin des Plantes with Cédric Matet, creator of the exhibition“L’Humain dans son Jardin.”

-Ô la Belle Vie – Medicine in Montpellier, an art form, produced by Grand Angle Production and France Télévisions.
+Ô la Belle Vie – Medicine in Montpellier: A True Art, produced by Grand Angle Production and France Télévisions.

-Presented by Sophie Jovillard.
-Broadcast on Sunday, January 30, 2022, and available for replay here
+Hosted by Sophie Jovillard.
+Aired on Sunday, January 30, 2022, and available to watch on demand here

-On the occasion of European Heritage Days 2021, the Historic Building and Botanical Garden of the Faculty of Medicine are opening their doors to the public for guided tours.
-Due to the current health situation, tours are only available by advance reservation.
-All the information can be found in this article.
+To mark European Heritage Days 2021, the Faculty of Medicine’s historic building and botanical garden will open their doors to the public for guided tours.
+Due to the current health situation, tours are available by advance reservation only.
+Find all the details in this article.

-Due to a prefectural decision related to demonstrations planned in the city center, we are unfortunately forced to close the Jardin des Plantes de Montpellier to the public on Saturday, September 18, 2021, in the afternoon.
+Due to a prefectural decision related to planned demonstrations in the city center, we are unfortunately forced to close the Jardin des Plantes in Montpellier to the public on the afternoon of Saturday, September 18, 2021.

-As a result, visits scheduled for Saturday afternoon are canceled.
-However, visits scheduled for the morning will go ahead as planned.
+As a result, the tours scheduled for Saturday afternoon have been canceled.
+However, the tours scheduled for the morning will take place as planned.

 We sincerely apologize for the situation and thank you for your understanding.